Mason City High School: History

 Mason City High School was established in 1890.
-A new building was erected at 22 N. Georgia Ave. in 1917.
-The current high school building at 1700 4th St. SE was constructed in 1966 after the 1917 building became over crowded due to the rapidly growing student population during the 1946-1964 Baby Boom.
+A new building was erected at 22 N. Georgia Avenue in 1917.
+The current high school building at 1700 4th Street SE was constructed in 1966 after the 1917 building became overcrowded due to the rapidly growing student population during the 1946-1964 "Baby Boom".
 Later, the 1917 building was renovated into a public services office building, and is called Mohawk Square.
+The building suffered a catastrophic roof failure after a heavy storm in May 2019, with the building then being declared unsafe and all the businesses and agencies located there having to be forced to find new quarters.

 The current building shares its campus with John Adams Middle School (7-8 grade), which was built in the early 1960s as a junior high school.

 Demographics

 The demographic breakdown of the 1008 students enrolled in 2013-2014 was: